martemme/HomeAssistantAddons/README.md

 ## Sponsoring ❤️
-If you like this add-on and would like to support my work, you can buy me a coffee. ☕
+If you like this add-on and would like to support my work and future projects, you can buy me a coffee. ☕

 Sponsoring available on Paypal (https://paypal.me/martemme).